-When it comes to entities, a type helps define what components can be attached to an entity.
-Component definition includes the ability to specify entity type with which that component is compatible.
+When it comes to entities, an entity type helps define what components can be attached to an entity.
+Registering a component requires us to specify entity type for which it will be available.

-Components will use entity-local addresses to get variables, and we need this compatibility notion to be able to make some assumptions about what entity our component is attached to.
+As components will use entity-local addresses to get variables, we need this idea of matching types to be able to make some assumptions about what entity our component is attached to.

 Each entity type introduces a new namespace for entities of that type.
 This means we can have entities